esyede/rakit/packages/docs/data/cache/config.md

 ## Memory Driver

-The `'memory'` cache driver doesn't actually store anything to disk.
-It only maintains an internal array of cache data for the current request.
-This makes it useful when you are unit-testing your application in isolation from any storage mechanism.
-This driver **should not** be used on production servers!
+The `'memory'` driver keeps an array for the current request and writes nothing to disk, which suits unit tests.
+It **must not** be used in production.

 <a id="cache-key"></a>

 ## Cache Key

-To avoid naming collisions with other applications using APC, Redis, Memcached, or the same database table, Rakit prefixes every item stored in the cache using these drivers with the _'key'_ option followed by a dot (for example `rakit.`).
-Feel free to change this:
+APC, Redis, Memcached and a shared database table may hold other applications' data, so every item is prefixed with the _'key'_ option and a dot (`rakit.`).
+Change it as you like:

 ```php
 'key' => 'rakit'